dotmailer/dotmailer-magento2-extension-enterprise/README.md

 ## Changelog

+### 2.0.0

+##### What's new
+- The 'Dotdigital form' content type for Page Builder has been removed from this module.
+It is now available as a separate package (`dotdigital/dotdigital-magento2-extension-pagebuilder`).

 ### 1.10.7
 - Deferred scripts could break the ‘Add Respondent to the Newsletter Subscribers list’ function on our Page Builder forms.
 This has been fixed.